 If the male is not careful or the female thinks he is not a suitable mate, he will become her dinner.
 However, if copulation is successful and the female Black Brazilian tarantula is fertilized, she will then protect the clutch of eggs for their incubation period until they hatch.

 Check out this interesting mating process here between two Brazilian Blacks:

 If you are going to attempt to breed your spiders, you need to be fast and ready to remove the male after he fertilizes her.

-In general, tarantulas are legal to keep in most states, although there may be local laws that restrict captivity, breeding, and such.
-Check out your local laws to find out what is and is not allowed in your state or city.
+In general, tarantulas are legal to keep in most states, although local laws may restrict captivity, breeding, and such.
+Check out your local laws to find out what is not allowed in your state or city.

 You can find them at pet stores easily, but we recommend you also try to look for a rescue group or at least make sure you buy from a licensed, reputable breeder.